jmfieldman/JFParseFBFriends/README.md

 [![License](https://img.shields.io/cocoapods/l/JFParseFBFriends.svg?style=flat)](http://cocoadocs.org/docsets/JFParseFBFriends)
 [![Platform](https://img.shields.io/cocoapods/p/JFParseFBFriends.svg?style=flat)](http://cocoadocs.org/docsets/JFParseFBFriends)

-# This Library is deprecated and is no longer be maintained.
+# This Library is deprecated and is no longer maintained.
 It is not compatible with the latest versions of Parse or Facebook.

 Being able to quickly prototype social apps with Parse/Facebook is great.
 One of the annoying tasks is managing the caching/update of the user's friend network.